Udon Noodles Nutrition, Benefits, How to Use and Side Effects

 • Typically enriched with iron and B vitamins

-• Typically contains less protein per serving than udon noodles, soba noodles or brown rice noodles
+• Typically contain less protein per serving than udon noodles, soba noodles or brown rice noodles

-Udon noodles are truly versatile and can be used in everything from soups to stir-fries to cold side dishes.
+Udon noodles are truly versatile and can be used in everything from soups to stir-fries and cold side dishes.

 Here are some delicious and super healthy udon noodle recipes to get you started: